 Many shops produce canvas prints that are not coated.
 ALL my Canvas prints are coated because it protects the print and inhibits canvas fading due to environmental factors – sunlight being the worst offender.
 Otherwise the canvas will yellow.
 Currently I am using the Breathing Color Satin Timeless coating.
 It is superb.

 Call Me Before Ordering.
 Not because I am bored sitting by the phone, but because it will save everyone trouble.
-I can also accommodate special orders this way.
 I suggest media for a specific image and sizes that are appropriate for a variety of reasons.
-I do this on the site and on the phone.
 If you are ordering a large print it is strongly suggested, you order a small test print at the resolution of the print and on the same media.
 Highly enlarged images become ‘soft’ and lose detail.
-Very large prints on photo paper are difficult to handle and subject to ‘moon divots’, a crimp in the paper that is easy to cause, small ones can be eliminated when the print is dry mounted, but larger strongly defined ones ruin a print – especially on glossy media.
+Very large prints on photo paper are difficult to handle and subject to ‘moon divots’, a crimp in the paper.
+They are easy to cause, small ones can be eliminated when the print is dry mounted, but larger strongly defined ones ruin a print – especially on glossy media.
 Fine art paper is just beautiful.
 Canvas presents as a painting.
 Print sizes are approximate, especially with canvas - it shrinks.
-Metal prints are trimmed.
-Closest to nominal size are the photo paper and fine art prints.
+I can often accommodate special orders.

 Congratulations!
 You made it through my windy explanation of prints.
-You may be wondering why I don’t have flash names like Dragon Heart or some such nonsense, but prosaic ones like Antelope Canyon Q1234.
+You may be wondering why I don’t have flash names like Dragon Heart, IRS Audit, or some such nonsense, but prosaic ones like Antelope Canyon Q1234.
 I am out of genius artsy names – the well is dry.
 Think of it like the star catalogue astronomers use.
 The naming I use allows me to track and find the images presented here among Terabytes of digital images.
-It is that simple.